freebasic/fbc/FreeBASIC/readme.txt

       learn anything new if you are familiar with any Microsoft-BASIC variant.

-    - FreeBASIC is case-insensitive; scalar variables don't need to be dimensioned and suffix can be used; line numbers are supported; MAIN function is not required; most of the graphic and console statements and functions found in MS-QuickBASIC were implemented, et cetera.
+    - FreeBASIC is case-insensitive; scalar variables don't need to be dimensioned and suffix can be used (in -lang qb or deprecated only); line numbers are supported (ditto); a main() function is not required; most of the graphic and console statements and functions found in MS-QuickBASIC were implemented, et cetera.

   o Clean Syntax: